openconsentia/fabric-ca-analysis/docs/identities.md

 # Enrolling, registering and revoking identities

+This scenario uses this [docker-compose file][docker-compose] using `client-ca` and `server-ca` containers as basis for your experiments.

 When you spin up the network, you will find a container named `client-ca` hosting a cli based app name `fabric-ca-client`.
 For details on the use of the app, please refer to the [User Guide][user-guide] for detail operations.

 In this project, the `client-ca` container has two scripts mounted: